SafeAILab/EAGLE/README.md

   <img src="./figs/benchmark.png" alt="benchmark" width="790">
 </p>

 EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) is a new baseline for fast decoding of Large Language Models (LLMs) with provable performance maintenance.
 This approach involves extrapolating the second-top-layer contextual feature vectors of LLMs, enabling a significant boost in generation efficiency.
-Theoretically driven (stay tuned for our upcoming paper), EAGLE is building upon the following First Principle:
+EAGLE is building upon the following First Principle:

 **The sequence of LLM feature vectors is compressible over time, making the prediction of subsequent feature vectors from previous ones easy.**